nuts-foundation/nuts-node/README.rst

-verbosity                                  info              Log level (trace, debug, info, warn, error) http.default.address                       \:1323             Address and port the server will be listening to http.default.cors.origin                   []                When set, enables CORS from the specified origins for the on default HTTP interface. vcr.overrideissueallpublic                 true              Overrides the "Public" property of a credential when issuing credentials: if set to true, all issued credentials are published as public credentials, regardless of whether they're actually marked as public.
+verbosity                                  info              Log level (trace, debug, info, warn, error) http.default.address                       \:1323             Address and port the server will be listening to http.default.cors.origin                   []                When set, enables CORS from the specified origins for the on default HTTP interface.
 **Auth**
 auth.clockskew                             5000              Allowed JWT Clock skew in milliseconds auth.contractvalidators                    [irma,uzi,dummy]  sets the different contract validators to use